 On December 19, 2018, a related putative class action was filed in the U.S. District Court for the Eastern District of New York against the Company and certain individual defendants (the "Federal Class Action").
 The plaintiff makes similar allegations and asserts the same claims as those asserted in the State Court Action.
 In addition, the plaintiff alleges that the defendants violated U.S. securities laws by making false and misleading statements in quarterly and annual reports and other public statements between February 20, 2014, and August 7, 2018.
 The plaintiff asserts claims on behalf of a putative class consisting of (a) all purchasers of the Company's stock during the period February 20, 2014 through August 7, 2018 and (b) former shareholders of Sirona who exchanged their shares of Sirona stock for shares of the Company's stock in the Merger.
 The Company moved to dismiss the amended complaint on August 15, 2019.
-On January 8, 2021, the parties filed a stipulation, which is subject to the Court's approval, (1) withdrawing the Company's motion to dismiss without prejudice, (2) allowing plaintiff to file a second amended complaint by January 22, 2021, and (3) providing for a briefing schedule on a motion to dismiss that will be completed by May 13, 2021.
 The plaintiff filed its second amended complaint on January 22, 2021, and the Company filed a motion to dismiss the second amended complaint on March 8, 2021.
+Briefing on the motion to dismiss was fully submitted on May 21, 2021, and that motion is currently pending before the Court.